jundalisay/spblist/content/en/research/keynes/general-theory/chapter-21c.md

 I warn again that they involve just as much tacit assumption as to what variables are taken as independent (partial differentials being ignored throughout) as does ordinary discourse, whilst I doubt if they carry us any further than ordinary discourse can.
 Perhaps the best purpose served by writing them down is to exhibit the extreme complexity of the relationship between prices and the quantity of money, when we attempt to express it in a formal manner.

-Of the four terms ed, ew, ee and eo upon which the effect on prices of changes in the quantity of money depends,
+Changes in the quantity of money leads to the effect on prices as ed, ew, ee and eo.

-`ed` is the liquidity factors which determine the demand for money in each situation `ew` is the labour factors (or, more strictly, the factors entering into prime-cost) which determine the extent to which money-wages are raised as employment increases
+- `ed` is the liquidity factors which determine the demand for money in each situation
+- `ew` is the labour factors (or, more strictly, the factors entering into prime-cost) which determine the extent to which money-wages are raised as employment increases
-`ee` and `eo` are the physical factors which determine the rate of decreasing returns as more employment is applied to the existing equipment.
+- `ee` and `eo` are the physical factors which determine the rate of decreasing returns as more employment is applied to the existing equipment.

-If the public hold a constant proportion of their income in money, ed = 1; if money-wages are fixed, ew = 0; if there are constant returns throughout so that marginal return equals average return, eeeo = 1; and if there is full employment either of labour or of equipment, eeeo = 0.
+`ed = 1` is when the public holds a constant proportion of their income in money

+ if money-wages are fixed, ew = 0

+ if there are constant returns throughout so that marginal return equals average return, eeeo = 1

+ if there is full employment either of labour or of equipment, eeeo = 0.

-Now `e = 1`, if `ed = 1` and `ew = 1`; or if `ed = 1`, `ew = 0` and `ee.eo = 1`; or if `ed = 1` and `eo = 0`.
+`e = 1`, if `ed = 1` and `ew = 1`; or
+if `ed = 1`, `ew = 0` and `ee.eo = 1`; or
+if `ed = 1` and `eo = 0`.

 There is a variety of other special cases in which `e = 1`.

 But in general e is not unity; and it is, perhaps, safe to make the generalisation that on plausible assumptions relating to the real world, and excluding the case of a “flight from the currency” in which ed and ew become large, e is, as a rule, less than unity.

 ### Section 7